List of Sesame Street recurring segments: Journey to Ernie

 "Journey to Ernie" is a game of hide-and-seek.
 Big Bird must locate Ernie in a box with Ernie's striped shirt and his rubber duckie, but it may not be the first or even the second boxes that Big Bird finds.
 If Ernie is not in a box, then a sketch or song is featured.
 Then the game resumes after that segment is played out.
 When Ernie is found it is followed up by a sketch or song featuring Ernie with or without Bert.

 In 2003, the segment changed with Big Bird looking for clues and finds Ernie in a location that is hinted at in the beginning.
 This is played out in a complete narrative without any diversions as it was in the first format of "Journey to Ernie."
 One recurring gag in the second format is Big Bird asking The Two-Headed Monster where Ernie is, with the Two-Headed Monster pointing both left and right.
 Occasionally, there are surprises.
 For example, Telly Monster will hide in a triangle, Bert decides to hide instead of Ernie or Big Bird hides and Ernie seeks.
 At the end, when Big Bird finally discovers Ernie, they sing, and the game ends.
 In both formats, Ernie is featured in the sketch which follows "Journey to Ernie."
 A brief clip from Journey to Ernie appears in the 2003-2006 intro.

-Despite the popularity of the segment among the younger viewers, according to the book Sesame Street: A Celebration - 40 Years of Life on the Street, the segment was eventually dropped after 2005 because "The look and feel of the animation was too similar to other shows on the television schedule and, while funny, it didn't mesh with the whole show."
+Despite the popularity of the segment among the younger viewers, according to the 2009 book Sesame Street: A Celebration - 40 Years of Life on the Street, the segment was eventually dropped after 2005 because "The look and feel of the animation was too similar to other shows on the television schedule and, while funny, it didn't mesh with the whole show."

 Monster Clubhouse

 Monster Clubhouse is a recurring Sesame Street segment that debuted during Season 32 featuring energetic young monster friends Mooba, Mel, Narf, and Groogle.
 For season 33, Mooba was renamed Googel and Groogle was renamed Phoebe.
-In season 33, the segments were shortened considerably, and the monsters would only do three or four of the activities.
-They are snack time, furry feeling/shape/animal sound of the day, dance time, nap time, mail time, and getting chased by an elephant.
-Despite being shown in only two episodes in Season 34 and dropped from the show in Season 35, Monster Clubhouse still appeared in Sesame Street's 2002-2006 intro.
+In season 33, the segments were shortened, and the monsters would do three or four of the activities.
+They are snack time, furry feeling/shape/animal sound of the day, dance time, nap time, mail time, and being pursued by an elephant.
+Despite being shown in two episodes in Season 34 and dropped from the show in Season 35, Monster Clubhouse still appeared in Sesame Street's 2002-2006 intro.

-According to the book Sesame Street: A Celebration - 40 Years of Life on the Street the segment was discontinued after 2003 because, "kids didn't know the new Muppets and became confused, and the frenetic pace of the segment raised concerns.
+According to the 2009 book Sesame Street: A Celebration - 40 Years of Life on the Street the segment was discontinued after 2003 because, "kids didn't know the new Muppets and became confused, and the frenetic pace of the segment raised concerns.
 The puppets Mooba, Mel, Narf, and Groogel literally bounced off the walls.
 So it was abandoned after just two seasons."